-(a) Regardless of location, all boarding house developments in the R2 Low Density Residential land use zone are required to comply with this DCP.

-NOTE: This DCP does not provide for any variation on the minimum and maximum size of boarding rooms identified under the ARHSEPP and applies the requirement to the whole of the R2 Low Density Residential Land Use zone.
+- a.
+All boarding house developments in the R2 Low Density Residential land use zone are required to comply with this DCP. - Note: This DCP does not provide for any variation on the minimum and maximum size of boarding rooms identified under the ARHSEPP and applies the requirement to the whole of the R2 Low Density Residential Land Use zone.